Alex

 CD-R Media

-CDI files can however target CD-R capacities larger then 80 minutes, such as 99 or 100 minute CD-Rs.
-Not all CD-R 99 or 100 minute CD-Rs disc are compatible with the Dreamcast, and some burners don’t even support writing that much data to a disc as it is way out of Red Book spec.
+It is recommend to only use high-quality CD-R media with a Good CD-R Burner.
+My Ultimate Guide To PSX CD-Rs has a ton of info with that is also useful for Dreamcast in regards to good CD-R media and burners.
+The only thing specific to PSX is recommending 71 or 74 minute CD-Rs.
+While some CDI files can fit on lower capacity CD-Rs (i.e. 74 minutes), most CDI files target 80 minute CD-Rs.
+For CDI files targeting CD-R capacities larger then 80 minutes, such as 99 or 100 minute CD-Rs, be aware that not all 99 or 100 minute CD-Rs are compatible with the Dreamcast, and some burners don’t even support writing that much data to a disc as it is way out of Red Book spec.
 Some specific brands/types of 99 and 100 minute CD-Rs DO however work, though I don’t have any tests done myself yet.

 If you are still having issues booting even high quality CD-Rs on the Sega Dreamcast, consider wiping with a clean microfiber cloth from the inner ring to the outer edge of the CD-R in all directions and then trying to boot the disc again.